adonisjs/attachment-lite/README.md

 ### 4. The `forceFormat` Option

 The `forceFormat` option is used to change the image from one format to another.
-By default, the `adonis-responsive-attachment` will maintain the format of the uploaded image when persisting the original image and generating the responsive images.
+By default, the `adonis-responsive-attachment` addon will maintain the format of the uploaded image when persisting the original image and generating the responsive images.
 However, assuming you want to force the conversion of all supported formats to the `webp` format, you can do:

 ```ts
 class Post extends BaseModel {